microsoft/DeepSpeed/docs/_tutorials/getting-started.md

 Also note that `CUDA_VISIBLE_DEVICES` can be used with `deepspeed` to control which devices should be used on a single node.
-So either of these would work to launch just on device 0+1 of the current node:
+So either of these would work to launch just on devices 0 and 1 of the current node:

 ```bash
 deepspeed --include localhost:0,1 ...